ChrisBuilds/terminaltexteffects/README.md

   --anchor-canvas {sw,s,se,e,ne,n,nw,w,c}
                         Anchor point for the canvas.
 The canvas will be anchored in the terminal to the location corresponding to the cardinal/diagonal direction.
 Defaults to 'sw'.
   --anchor-text {n,ne,e,se,s,sw,w,nw,c}
                         Anchor point for the text within the Canvas.
-Input text will anchored in the Canvas to the location corresponding to the cardinal/diagonal direction.
+Input text will be anchored in the Canvas to the location corresponding to the cardinal/diagonal direction.
 Defaults to
                         'sw'.
   --ignore-terminal-dimensions
                         Ignore the terminal dimensions and utilize the full Canvas beyond the extents of the terminal.
 Useful for sending frames to another output handler.